ar-nelson/jaspr/jaspr/syntax.jaspr.md

 >     ({} 'a 1 'b 2) ;= {a: 1, b: 2}
 >     ({})           ;= {}

-`{}` throws an exception if it receives an odd number of arguments or if any of the key arguments are not strings.
+`{}` raises a `BadArgs` error if it receives an odd number of arguments or if any of the key arguments are not strings.

 #### Indexing